 ]

-With that in place, you do not need a local config.json
+With that in place, you do not need a local config.json—both new_arc_checker.py and completed_novel_checker.py will import HOSTING_SITE_DATA directly.

 Only if you choose not to install the mapping package.